fuji44/dmm-client/README.md

 deno add @fuji44/dmm-client npm:@microsoft/kiota-http-fetchlibrary@^1.0.0-preview.58
 ```

-Follow the Kiota conventions for coding.
+Coding is the same as for general Kiota client usage.

 ```ts
 import { FetchRequestAdapter } from "@microsoft/kiota-http-fetchlibrary";